AlphaSentra/alphasentra-core/README.md

-# Alphagora
+# AlphaSentra
 ![screenshot](img/banner.png)

-Alphagora is an agentic AI that leverages generative intelligence to convert market, economic, and sentiment data into insights, opinions, and recommendations.
+AlphaSentra is an agentic AI that leverages generative intelligence to convert market, economic, and sentiment data into insights, opinions, and recommendations.
 It autonomously tests, adapts, and executes strategies to capture patterns driven by collective sentiment.

 ## Install Packages
 To run this script, you need to make sure of the requirements: